tensorflow/tensorflow/tensorflow/docs_src/install/install_windows.md

 ## Installing with native pip

-If one of the following version of Python is not installed on your machine, install it now:
+If one of the following versions of Python is not installed on your machine, install it now:

   * [Python 3.5.x 64-bit from python.org](https://www.python.org/downloads/release/python-352/)